To provide a solid foundation for studying advanced topics in Programming Language Specification and Design.

 Specifically, the student learning outcomes include:

-This course introduces concepts related to the specification and design of high-level programming languages.
-It discusses different programming paradigms, algebraic specification and implementation of data types, and develops interpreters in Racket (Scheme) for specifying operationally various programming language features/constructs (spanning simple expression language to class-based object-oriented language).
+This course introduces standard concepts related to the specification and design of high-level programming languages.
+It discusses different programming paradigms, algebraic specification and implementation of data types, abstract syntax trees, and develops interpreters in Racket (Scheme) for specifying (operationally) various programming language features/constructs (spanning simple expression language to class-based object-oriented language).
 It also introduces attribute grammar framework that is convenient for automatic translation and axiomatic semantics formalism that assists in program verification.
 The programming assignments will be coded using Racket IDE.

 The course load includes programming assignments, a